dotnet/core-setup/Documentation/design-docs/framework-version-resolution.md

 Notes on this algorithm:
 * This algorithm for resolving the various framework references assumes the **No Downgrading** best practice explained below in order to prevent loading a newer version of a framework than necessary.
 * Probing for the framework on disk never changes the `newest fx references`.
-This means that the `newest fx references` contains the latest effect framework reference for each framework without considering what frameworks are actually available.
+This means that the `newest fx references` contains the latest effective framework reference for each framework without considering what frameworks are actually available.
 This is very important to avoid ordering issues.
 (See the **Fixing ordering issues** in the sections below.)

 ### Best practices for a `.runtimeconfig.json`